miskaknapek/compose_tiergartn_photos/README.md

 - if the output coordinates are precalculated, then scaling images can happen really quite quickly. could perhaps make cut+paste work a bit quicker.

+- the copy/paste function doesn't automatically resize an image, a resize function is needed for that.
+-- so it's good to check, in the serial copy-pasting, whether the input/ouput sizes are the same, and use the resize function if  needed.

+? does one do copy/paste/resize in precalculation or cutting=pasting, when there's a separate resize step needed?

 ### Python Image Library reference notes …